 These data are also stored in our system’s log files.
 These data are not stored together with other

 The legal basis for the temporary storage of data and log files is Art.
 6 (1) (f) of the GDPR.

-The system temporarily stores the user’s IP address in order to make the website available on the user’s computer.
+The system temporarily stores the user’s IP address with the help of Matomo Analytics in order to make the website available on the user’s computer.
 To do this, the user’s IP address must be stored for the duration of the session.

 The storage in log files is carried out to ensure the functional capability of the website.
 The data also help us to optimise the website and ensure the security of our IT systems.
 No data are evaluated for marketing purposes in this context.

 This is also the reasoning behind our legitimate interest in data processing under Art.
 6 (1) (f) of the GDPR.

 The data are deleted as soon as they are no longer required to achieve the purpose for which they were collected.
 When data are collected in order to make the website available, this is the case when the respective session ends.